<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 Which is the best GPU for inferencing LLM?

-For the largest most recent Meta-Llama-3-70B model, you can choose from the following LLM GPU:
+For the largest most recent Meta-Llama-3-70B model, the recommended GPU for LLM inference includes:

 For the smaller and older Meta-Llama-2-7B model: